SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 Get-SPOAzureADManifestKeyCredentials -CertPath <path to your .cer file> | clip
 ```

 which will generate the required snippet and copy it to the clipboard.
+(Note: the Get-SPOAzureADManifestKeyCredentials command will not currently provide the certificate thumbprint needed for configuration later in the document.)

 Alternatively, start a PowerShell command window, and execute the following instructions: